caltechlibrary/CL-web-components/footer-global.md

-# Footer Global & Global Lite
+# Footer Global & Footer Global Lite

 This web component is designed to add a branded footer to applications maintained by the library.

 There are two versions of the footer - the standard footer that matches the library website, and a lite version with a streamlined content structure.

-The standard footer has several options for customization using both attribures and slot to change the content that is displayed.
+The footers have several options for customization using both attribures and slot to change the content that is displayed.

 ## Key Features

-Once installed, the application will get any updates to the footer automatically whenever a new version of the component is released.
+Once added to an application, the component will get updates automatically whenever a new version is released.
 This allows a streamlined way to update the footer and have those changes immediately reflected on all applications calling it.

-The standard component also has several options for customization, including:
+The component has several options for customization, including:

-- Custom column header
+- Custom column heading (full & lite)
-- Application-specific links
+- Application-specific links (full & lite)
-- Configurable contact information
+- Configurable contact information (full & lite)
-- Customizable social media links
+- Customizable social media links (full only)
-- The ability to change the logo version between archives and the library.
+- The ability to change the logo version between archives and the library (full & lite)

 ## Installing

 To install the footer, simply included the javascript file and the extended html element as such:

+### Global-Footer

 ```html
 <footer-global></footer-global>